SrijanBadhya/Debsoc/Running the PES Debsoc.md

 From the feedback forms and personal experience, the single biggest deterrent of attending debate sessions is time.

 Having to sit idle before a debate starts significantly impacts the quality of experience of the session for a junior.
 The delay stretches in their head and contributes to a belief of debate being a waste of time.
-Multiple different delays add up
+Multiple different delays add up, and they should be minimized.
-- In 2023, it was very often that juniors would show up before seniors, and this looks extremely optically bad
+- In 2023 very often that juniors would show up before seniors, and this is extremely optically bad for seniors to look 'unserious'.
+- making 1 person wait for 5 more people to show up before starting AP prep is a massive delay for the first person, even if they consent when asked, "Are you okay waiting a bit for 5 people?"
+-